Stock-Based Compensation Plans

 Restricted stock awards: The Board has approved grants of restricted stock awards to the Company’s officers and outside directors.
 All shares underlying awards of restricted stock are restricted in that they are not transferable until they vest.
 The recipients of the restricted stock have voting rights and earn dividends, which are paid to the recipient at the time the awards vest.
 If the recipient leaves Paychex prior to the vesting date for any reason, the shares of restricted stock and the dividends accrued on those shares will be forfeited and returned to Paychex.

-Restricted stock awards granted to officers vest one-third per annum.
+Time-vested restricted stock awards granted to officers vest one-third per annum.
 Restricted stock awards granted to outside directors vest on the one-year anniversary of the grant date.
 The fair value of restricted stock awards is equal to the closing market price of the underlying common stock as of the date of grant and is expensed over the requisite service period on a straight-line basis.
-Vesting is achieved on these dates with active employment or participation as a member of the Board on the date of vesting.

 Other information pertaining to restricted stock is as follows: